Massage Therapist Degrees: What You’ll Study

 While some programs include the cost of a massage table in their tuition prices, not all do and you may need to spend approximately $500 for one.

 Find out about massage therapy school financial aid.

 The only prerequisite for a massage certificate is a high school diploma, but there are also some characteristics of massage therapists that are beneficial to have.

 A good massage therapist is interested in holistic treatments and wants to provide the best in client care.
 Though a massage therapist is not necessarily a health care professional, your attitude should still be one of healing and promoting health for your clients, just like a nurse or doctor.

 What accreditation is there for my program?

-If you're serious about your massage therapy career, the best thing you can do for yourself is to attend an accredited school.
-Earning your certificate from an accredited massage school is essentially like putting a stamp of approval on your training.
+Earning your massage therapy certificate from an accredited massage school is like putting a stamp of approval on your training.
 Currently, there are five organizations that are federally-sanctioned to accredit massage schools.
 These accrediting boards are:

 - Commission on Massage Therapy Accreditation (COMTA)